 1Nonunion of long bone fractures

-2As an adjunct to spinal fusion surgery (effective July 1, 1996) — same high-risk pseudarthrosis criteria as the noninvasive device
+2As an adjunct to spinal fusion surgery (effective July 1, 1996) for the same high-risk pseudarthrosis criteria described above — prior failed fusion at the same site or multiple-level fusion involving three or more vertebrae

 Ultrasonic Osteogenic Stimulators

-Ultrasonic stimulators have a narrower covered indication.
-Effective January 1, 2001, CMS covers them as medically reasonable and necessary for the treatment of nonunion fractures.
+Ultrasonic devices carry their own covered indication under NCD 65.
+Effective January 1, 2001, CMS covers ultrasonic osteogenic stimulators as medically reasonable and necessary for the treatment of nonunion fractures.

 Coverage Indications at a Glance